Bubblbu/this-and-that/pages/articles/2017-01-23-hello-world/index.md

 In the beginning I will mainly use this blog as a tool to communicate thoughts and ideas to my project supervisors and I hope that they will join me in this experiment!

-## More than just reading
+## Creating an open & collaborative blog

-Making a blog bidirectional sounds quite simple, if the solution consists of simply providing the possibility to comment on the text.
-But I would like to take the idea a few steps further and enable a more specific and detailed discussion of content.
+Usually blogging involves one person who publishes their opinion and readers on the other end, who might be allowed to add comments.
+While this enables basic conversations, I would like to take the idea of an open & collaborative blog one or maybe even two steps further:

-1. __Feedback__ --- Readers should be able to leave a simple comment with little effort.
+1. __Feedback__ --- Readers should be able to leave a comment with little effort.

-2. __Annotations__ --- Readers should be able to highlight interesting parts, take notes and discuss contetnt (features known from most PDF Viewers).
+2. __Annotations__ --- Readers should be able to highlight interesting parts, take notes and discuss content (similar to annotations in PDF Viewers).

 3. __Collaboration__ --- Readers should be able to propose changes and even create content.

 <figure class="floatRight">
     <img style="height: 150px;" src="./disqus.png" alt="Disqus">